Southend-on-Sea: Southend scene

+Videos and songs

-Southend is mentioned in a number of songs including as the end destination in Billy Bragg's "A13, Trunk Road to the sea" where the final line of the chorus is "Southend's the end".
+Southend has been used as the location for several music videos, by artists such as Oasis, Morrissey and George Michael.
+The city is mentioned in a number of songs including Elton John's track Bitter Fingers, Picture Book by The Kinks, and in Billy Bragg's hymn to Essex, A13, Trunk Road to the sea, a British version of Route 66, where the final line of the chorus is "Southend's the end".

+Artists and bands

+Southend has had numerous bands and musicians that have originated from the town, including:

 Radio

 In 1981, Southend became the home of Essex Radio, which broadcast from studios below Clifftown Road.
-The station was formed by several local companies including Keddies, Garons & TOTS nightclub with David Keddie, owner of the Keddies department store in Southend becoming its chairman.
+The station was formed by several local companies, including Keddies, Garons & TOTS nightclub, with David Keddie, owner of the Keddies department store in Southend, becoming its chairman.
 In 2004, the renamed Essex FM, then Heart Essex moved to studios in Chelmsford.
 It is now part of Heart East.

+The BBC Local Radio station that broadcast to Southend is BBC Essex.

-On 28 March 2008, Southend got its own radio station for the first time which is also shared with Chelmsford Radio (formerly known as Dream 107.7 FM and Chelmer FM before that), Southend Radio started broadcasting on 105.1FM from purpose-built studios adjacent to the Adventure Island theme park.
+On 28 March 2008, Southend got its own radio station for the first time, which was also shared with Chelmsford Radio.
+Southend Radio started broadcasting from purpose-built studios adjacent to the Adventure Island theme park.
 The station merged with Chelmsford Radio in 2015 and became Radio Essex.

 Television

+Southend is served by London and East Anglia regional variations of the BBC and ITV.
+Television signals are received from either Crystal Palace or Sudbury TV transmitters.
+The area can also pick up BBC South East and ITV Meridian from the Bluebell Hill TV transmitter.

 Southend has appeared in several television shows and advertisements.
 It has been used on numerous occasions by the soap EastEnders with its most recent visit in 2022.
 Southend Pier was used by ITV show Minder for its end credits in season 8, 9 and 10, and since 2014 has been home to Jamie & Jimmy's Friday Night Feast.
 Advertisements have included Abbey National, CGU Pensions, National Lottery, the 2015 Vauxhall Corsa adverts featuring Electric Avenue, a seafront arcade the 2018 Guide Dogs for the Blind campaign and for the promo for David Hasselhoff's Dave programme Hoff the Record.